Prophecy (film): Reception

 As of May 2025, review aggregator Rotten Tomatoes gave Prophecy an approval rating of 35%, based on 23 reviews, with an average rating of 4.5/10.
 On Metacritic, as of August 2020, the film had a weighted average score of 41 out of 100, based on four critics, indicating "mixed or average reviews".

 Vincent Canby of The New York Times called the film "epically trivial" and "a feeble attempt to recycle the sort of formula movie one expects from American International Pictures."
 Variety called it "a frightening monster movie that people could laugh at for generations to come, complete with your basic big scary thing, cardboard characters and a story so stupid it's irresistible."
-Charles Champlin of the Los Angeles Times wrote that the monsters were "not particularly effective" on the screen and that the film "never approaches the chill factor of 'Alien', for example."
+Charles Champlin of the Los Angeles Times wrote that the monsters were "not particularly effective" on the screen and that the film "never approaches the chill factor of Alien, for example."
 Gary Arnold of The Washington Post called it "essentially an indoctrination course in liberal guilt, shabbily disguised as a monster melodrama.
-Indeed, it's such a motley monster picture that it may be lucky to attract fleeting snickers as a kind of poor man's 'Alien.'"
+Indeed, it's such a motley monster picture that it may be lucky to attract fleeting snickers as a kind of poor man's Alien."
 Tim Pulleine of The Monthly Film Bulletin wrote that "once the narrative gets properly under way, the ecological sub-text virtually drops out of sight.
 As, even more confusingly, does the sub-plot about the heroine's pregnancy, leaving only a surfeit of creature-on-the-rampage hokum."

 Richard Scheib criticized the film's monster costume, photography and lack of suspense, stating, "much of the film teeters on the brink of this unintentional absurdity and fails to emerge on the winning side.
 John Frankenheimer tries hard to generate tension during the scenes with the mutant bear pursuing the cast near the end, but much of the story is predictable and boring".

 Cinema de Merde.com said "You don't get a lot of killing and the terror and suspense sequences really aren't that great, but it makes up for that in the sheer flamboyance of some of its touches, such as the amazing exploding sleeping bag.
 It's a bit of a bummer that after all the build-up, the thing turns out to be a boring old mutant bear, like ANY other mutant bear, but this is only because expectations have been raised".

 Patrick Naugle from DVD Verdict wrote, "In an age of self-referential and cynical Scream horror movies and Silence of the Lambs knock offs, Prophecy has a certain something that just can't be denied.
 Prophecy even contains a MESSAGE (re: don't mess with Mother Nature or you'll be sorry), which is more than I can say for most horror movies produced today.
 Is it scary?
 No. Vastly amusing?
 You bet your bottom dollar".

-Quentin Tarantino later wrote, "I kind of have a soft spot in my heart for this stupid ass movie.
-Aside from the bonkers bear monster, the film's one saving grace is Talia Shire."